-This 2 fin setup as positioned one on each side of the board and are most commonly found on retro fish style boards.
-Great for speed but a very skate feel.
+This 2 fin setup as positioned one on each side of the board and are most commonly found on retro fish style boards like the Go Fish.
+Great for speed but a very skatey feel.

 Another common longboard setup – especially in more modern, performance based longboards – is the 2+1 setups, also known as sidebites.
 Essentially this is a longboard version fo the thruster, with a single, larger fin in the centre box with two smaller side bites, one either side.

 This mean you can also ride it as a single fin too.
 Sidebites offer a bit more performance and control, especially in steeper waves.